acmhitkorg/automated-mailing-service/description.md

   "to": "recipient1@example.com,recipient2@example.com",// From your MongoDB Database automatically "subject": "Greetings",
   "text": "Hello, this is a test email.",
-  "imagePath": "Enter the image file name from the same directory in which directory your .js files have" }
+  "imagePath": "example-image.jpg" // Put the image file in the same directory as your .js files }

 **Example Response (Success):**
 - **Status Code:** 200
 - **Response Body:**
 {
   "message": "Email sent successfully"
 }

 **Example Response (Error):**
 - **Status Code:** 500
 - **Response Body:**
 {
   "error": "Failed to send email"
 }

 ## How It Works: